bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 {% endblock main_menu %}
 ```

-This way of filtering menu access is rather stupid but serves ok as an exercise for now.
+This way of filtering menu access is rather *stupid* and serves just as an exercise for now.
 We will talk about a better way to user manage our admin area in the later chapters.
 Let us also create a profile link for the user link on the top right

 ```
 # app/Resources/EasyAdminBundle/views/default/dashboard.html.twig